Data Logger / RC communication: Subruns skipped due to latency, resulting in empty (no events and no metadata) size 0 files in the middle of a run

-#1 Updated by Keith Matera over 3 years ago
+#1 Updated by Keith Matera almost 4 years ago

 Jon looked through RunControl, found the function (CreateNewSubrun) which calls DataLogger--identified structure that allowed DataLogger to be issued two subrun rollover commands in the case that it failed to respond in X amount of time (was 5 seconds, now increased to 10).
 Two proposed solutions: stop run under this condition (voted down by Jon and Keith), or modify the method in some way.
 Jon suggested that a logic solution in the code was likely to take a few hours, and that simply increasing the wait time from 5 seconds to 10 seconds might patch the problem for now.
 Changes documented in ECL 73891 .
 Jon cautions that even a 5 second wait time is a very long time to wait for files to be written; suggests that a network latency problem is likely contributing to this error condition in a big way.

 "Increasing Resource Manager --> DataLogger --> Resource Timeout Time value from 5 seconds to 10 seconds.

 Changing RunControl Wait Time for Message Retry from 5001 ms to 10000 ms."